 Music is an integral part of the life, worship and ministry of the Cathedral.
 The Cathedral’s choirs serve in the liturgies of the church, and embrace differing types of repertoire and various levels of vocal experience.

-The Cathedral also hosts weekly organ recitals and monthly cantatas.
+The Cathedral also hosts weekly organ recitals.

 For general music inquiries, please contact the Director of Music, Robert Busiakiewicz at firstname.lastname@example.org.